How will WoW Classic incorporate The Burning Crusade?

 No, I expect we’ll see dedicated servers for TBC, and players will be allowed to either re-roll or character transfer on those servers.
 That seems like the most likely way to try and satisfy as many Classic players as possible — the ones who want new content badly enough will hop over to servers where they can experience it, while players who are happy doing Blackwing Lair over and over again won’t have to worry about that changing.

 But no matter what, I believe we’re going to see The Burning Crusade in WoW Classic, and likely Wrath of the Lich King after it.
 Possibly a lot sooner than we might have expected.
-With Blizzard’s online version of BlizzCon in early 2021, and the online con being free for all to watch, I feel like a WoW Classic announcement like The Burning Crusade Classic would be pretty big news and it would generate a big pop for a lot of players.
-And if the Beta is already in the works, they could well have a similar test to the way they let people at home test WoW Classic during BlizzCon 2018.
+With BlizzConline coming soon, I feel like a WoW Classic announcement like The Burning Crusade Classic would be pretty big news and it would generate a big pop for a lot of players.
+And if the beta is already in the works, they could well have a similar test to the way they let people at home test WoW Classic during BlizzCon 2018.

 It feels inevitable, honestly.
-With Phase 6 almost here, there’s really nothing else to do in WoW Classic, and the expansion that helped change the game forever feels like a done deal.
+There’s really nothing else to do in WoW Classic, and the expansion that helped change the game forever feels like a done deal.
 One way or another, we’ll find out soon.

 Please consider supporting our Patreon!

 Blizzard Watch is a safe space for all readers.
 By leaving comments on this site you agree to follow our commenting and community guidelines.